anderwhite/KawarthaMap/README.md

 The purpose of this map is to identify all the buildings within the map extent that are within the a set buffer size around wetland features.
 Kawartha Conservation regulation policies are used as technical reference for determining buffer sizes (Evaluated Wetland = 120 meter, Unevaluated Wetlands = 30 meter).See Process Walkthrough (Below) for more details.
 This information could be used to identify areas where Sediment and erosion control measures are required, or where particular environmental polices are relevant.
 This map is a scaled down, non interactive, version of what most Conservation Authorities Use/provide through their online Conservation Mapping (ESRI).

-### To Download these files select the latest version from "Releases" ------>
+### To Download these files select the latest version from "Releases" on the side bar. ------>

 ## Statistics
 Buildings - Inside Wetland Buffers = 2,832 <br/>